aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-12-release-notes/_index.md

 - Implemented rendering of the linear trendline formula for DrawingML charts rendering.
 - Implemented optimization that significantly reduces the depth of graphics state nesting when rendering to PDF to maintain specification compliance.

-## Full List of Issues Covering all Changes in this Release (Reported by .NET Users)
+## Full List of Issues Covering all Changes in this Release

+<details><summary>Expand to view the full list of issues, reported by .NET Users.</summary>

 |Key|Summary|Category|
 | :- | :- | :- |